atmakurikirankumar/serverless_dev_connector/README.md

 Serverless Dev Connector

-Backend created by Serverless Framework with custom authorizer.
+Backend created by Serverless Framework with custom authorizer and Serverless-request-validator plugin to validate the incoming requests body.

 Auth Service: Custom Authorizer for all the Lambda functions that require JWT Token Authorization.